 Much of Merri-bek's open space is characterised by large, grassed areas with trees.
 More complex vegetation is needed to support a healthy ecosystem.

 The Native Understorey Project will improve biodiversity outcomes on Council managed land.
+See locations on the map below.
 Locations for planting have been guided by habitat connectivity research into 12 animal focal species.

-Increasing understorey planting is a continued focus under the Merri-bek Nature Plan.
+Increasing understorey planting in our city is a continued focus under the Merri-bek Nature Plan.